-- Geographic areas, urban catchments, and outfalls. - Frequency for each activity. - Special events (e.g. community, weather) or spill response capability. - Methods and tools used for tracking maintenance activities, curb miles, roads/routes, loading complaints, emergency response, etc. - Describe how and where you currently dispose of solid and liquid materials. - Information on load testing for hazardous substances, including frequency, sampling methods, and testing protocols.
-Consult with your local health jurisdiction to determine if your current protocols meet the testing criteria for proper disposal or reuse of solid waste. - The facilities and equipment that are used to implement the current program. - Who currently implements each program element including any existing agreements or partnerships.
+- Special events (e.g. community, weather) or spill response capability. - Methods and tools used for tracking maintenance activities, such as: - Inspection frequency by asset type. - Sediment loading per basin area. - Deficiencies and failing areas. - Curb miles and roads/routes. - Loading and overflow complaints. - Emergency response. - How and where solid and liquid materials are disposed. - Information on load testing for hazardous substances, including frequency, sampling methods, and testing protocols.
+Consult with the local health jurisdiction to determine if current protocols meet the testing criteria for proper disposal or reuse of solid waste. - The facilities and equipment used to implement the current program. - Who currently implements each program element including any existing agreements or partnerships with other local governments or contractors.